 In most disciplines, that happens when practicing alone.

 That’s a big advantage for introverts, who naturally prefer alone time to work.

 Let’s imagine that extroverts have equally good ideas as introverts -and that might be an understatement!-.

-Extroverts tend to think out aloud and to speak up.
-Introverts tend to be soft spoken and to think through their ideas longer.
+Extroverts tend to think out loud and speak up.
+Introverts tend to be soft-spoken and to think through their ideas longer.

-This means that extroverts’s ideas and opinion will get more air time, and that extroverts ideas and point of view will often not be heard at all.
+This means that extroverts’ ideas and opinions will get more air time and that extroverts’ ideas and points of view will often not be heard at all.